dockstore/dockstore-support/tooltester/README.md

 1. IMPORTANT: If using old slave, check that the slave has enough disk space, remove /tmp and /home/jenkins/workspace/* (workspace `@tmp` folders aren't removed with cleanup plugin) if needed
 1. Run the ClientTest.createJenkinsTests by pressing the green run button (basically the sync commmand)
 1. Run the ClientTest.enqueue by pressing the green run button (basically the enqueue command)
-1. Immediately check up on Jenkins master and see if there's jobs running and not instantly failing.
-Code/config changes may be required if failing.
+1. Immediately check up on Jenkins master and see if there are jobs running and not instantly failing.
+Code/config changes may be required if everything is failing.
-1. Wait until it finishes running (may take 10 hours, check Jenkins master).
+1. Wait until it finishes running (may take 10 hours, check Jenkins master for status).
 1. io/dockstore/tooltester/client/cli/ReportCommand.java has a SEND_LOGS boolean.
 Check that your S3 credentials work (using aws cli) if sending logs to S3.
 Otherwise, change the boolean to false.
 1. Run the ClientTest.report (basically the report command)
     1. You can view running jobs at {master-floating-ip}:8080